DaemonSnake/unconstexpr-cpp20/README.md

 Beforehand, friend injection is weird trick and is also know as the [Barton–Nackman trick](https://en.wikipedia.org/wiki/Barton%E2%80%93Nackman_trick).
 If your interested I recommend reading [Filip Roséen original blog]('http://b.atch.se/posts/constexpr-counter/') on how to implement mutable constexpr expressions and how it was used.

+It's thanks to this trick that we can control through template instantiation the definition or declaration of a globaly defined function.

 The new version looks like this:

 ```c++